hapax/hapax.github.io/assets/chandra.md

 \frac{4\pi^2 \hbar^2 n^2}{2m_e (2\pi r)^2}.
 $$

+We still don't know the radius of the orbit labelled by $n$, and won't need it below.
-We still have a pesky, unknown factor of $2\pi r$ floating around, but the interested reader can supply this themselves in Exercise 1.
+However, the interested reader can figure it out themselves in the following exercise.

 ---